dustinpfister/blog_posts/_posts/threejs-vector3-multiply-scalar.md

 This is not a getting [started type post with threejs](/2018/04/04/threejs-getting-started/), and I also assume that you have at least a little experience with [client side javaScript in general](/2018/11/27/js-getting-started/) also.
 There are a few other topics beyond the basics of threejs that you should also be aware of at this point as well.
 I am not going to be going over all of this from one blog post to the next of course, however I do still like to use these opening sections to write about a few things that you might want to brush up on regardless of skill level or experience that is relevant to the use of the multiply scalar method of the vector3 class in threejs.

-### Look into what else there is to work worth in the Vector3 class
+### Be Aware of the normalize method as well

 I have wrote a post on the [normalize method](/2021/06/14/threejs-vector3-normalize/) of the Vector3 class a while back also which is something that is worth looking into more if you have not done so.
 What this method does is it sets the unit length of a vector to that of one while preserving the direction of the vector.
 From there a method like that of multiply scalar can be used to easily set any desired vector unit length.
 In other words think in terms of a ray starting at an origin and then moving outward into space from there.
 Every point that lays on this ray going outward has the same direction, but the length is what will be different.

+### Read up more on the vector3 class in general

-There are many other useful methods in the Vector3 class that can be used together in a chain such as the add method that can be used to translate from a given vector with another vector.
+There are many other useful methods in the [Vector3 class](/2018/04/15/threejs-vector3/) that can be used together in a chain such as the add method that can be used to translate from a given vector with another vector.
 I will be touching base on a lot of these methods in this post but it would be best to look into Vector3 as a whole in greater detail.

+### The source code examples in this post are also on Github

+I have the source code examples in this post up on [my test threejs Github Repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-vector3-multiply-scalar).
+This is also where I am packing the source code examples for my [many oter posts on threejs](/categories/three-js) as well.

 ### Be mindful of version numbers

 The version of threejs that I was using when I first wrote this post was r135, and the last time I came around to do some editing I was using r140.
 Code breaking changes are made to threejs often so check your version numbers first and for most if any of these code examples are breaking on versions of threejs later than r140.

-### The source code examples in this post are also on Github

-I have the source code examples in this post up on [my test threejs Github Repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-vector3-multiply-scalar).
-This is also where I am packing the source code examples for my many oter posts on threejs.

 ## 1 - Basic Vector3 multiply scalar example